Six reasons to set up an Australian Partnership Agreement?

 Share the Partnership profit with family: If you personally own the interest in the partnership then all income you get you pay tax on.
 You cannot share that tax burden with your spouse or family.
 But they may be on lower marginal tax rates.
 And you do not want to ‘waste’ those lower tax rates.

 In contrast, the family trust distributes its percentage of the partnership profit as it sees fit.
-It can, this financial year, distribute to your son who is on maternity leave and is on a low rate of tax.
+It can, this financial year, be distributed to your son who is on maternity leave and is on a low rate of tax.
 Next year the family trust distributes the partnership profit to just your spouse.

 The trustee of each trust distributes the trust’s share of the partnership income among the trust’s beneficiaries as it wishes.